Louth Derby: Derby history

-At the end of the 1993/94 season, Drogheda were relegated to the First Division, meaning the derby was put on hold until 1995/96, when they came back up again as runners up and beat reigning champions Dundalk twice; a 3-2 on 20 October 1995, and a 2-1 on 14 April 1996, as well as drawing 2-2 at Oriel Park on 21 January 1996.
+At the end of the 1993/94 season, Drogheda were relegated to the First Division, meaning the derby was not contested until 1995/96, when they came back up again as runners up and beat reigning champions Dundalk twice; a 3-2 on 20 October 1995, and a 2-1 on 14 April 1996, as well as drawing 2-2 at Oriel Park on 21 January 1996.
 Despite this, they were relegated again, but were promoted straight after the 1996/97 season to beat Dundalk home and away on 23 January and 16 April 1998.
 Drogheda finished last and went down for a third time, but won the 1998/99 First Division.
-This time, Dundalk had been relegated, and the derby wasn’t played again until 2000/01, when Drogheda found themselves back in the First Division, this time accompanied by their Louth rivals, who beat them four times and were promoted as champions.
-The Drogs were back in the Premier Division a year later, and that is where they stayed for the next fourteen years, but Dundalk slumped back down, meaning the Louth Derby was not played as a league fixture until Dundalk were promoted at the end of 2008.
+This time, Dundalk had been relegated, and the derby wasn't played again until 2000/01, when Drogheda found themselves back in the First Division, this time accompanied by their Louth rivals, who beat them four times and were promoted as champions.
+Drogheda were back in the Premier Division a year later, and that is where they stayed for the next 14 years, but Dundalk slumped back down, meaning the Louth Derby was not played as a league fixture until Dundalk were promoted at the end of 2008.

 In 1997, the annual pre season friendly between the clubs was revived in honour of Dundalk stalwart Jim Malone, who died in 1996.
 On 5 October that year, Drogheda won the inaugural match, beating Dundalk 4-2 on penalties after a 2-2 draw at Oriel Park.
 Dundalk got their first Malone Cup victory three years later, on 5 July 2000, with a 3-0 away win.

-Drogheda stumbled upon Dundalk a number of times throughout the 2000s in domestic cups.
-On 30 July 2004, they defeated them 3-2 in an FAI Cup round 2 replay, when a late Dundalk flurry of goals from Simon Kelly and Steven Napier wasn’t enough to cancel out a brace from John Lester and a goal from Declan “Fabio” O’Brien.
-A year later, they won 2-0 in round 3 at Oriel Park, Mark Leech and Damian Lynch scoring for the Drogs, who went on to beat Cork City 2-0 in the final and lift the FAI Cup for the first time, the first of 4 trophies during Drogheda’s “golden era”.
+Drogheda played against Dundalk a number of times throughout the 2000s in domestic cups.
+On 30 July 2004, they defeated them 3-2 in an 2004 FAI Cup round 2 replay, when a late Dundalk flurry of goals from Simon Kelly and Steven Napier wasn't enough to cancel out a brace from John Lester and a goal from Declan O'Brien.
+A year later, they won 2-0 in round 3 at Oriel Park, Mark Leech and Damian Lynch scoring for Drogheda, who went on to beat Cork City 2-0 in the 2005 final and lift the FAI Cup for the first time, the first of 4 trophies during Drogheda's "golden era".